jobelche/Empirical-Accuracy/README.md

 ## The Old Ways

 My first scoped rifle was sighted in using three-shot groups.
 I was instructed by my father to fire three shots before adjusting the scope.
-I did as instructed, and with a little less than half a box of .30-06 Core-Lokt remaining, he and I were both satisfied that the rifle was "sighted in."
+I did as instructed, and with a little more than half a box of .30-06 Core-Lokt remaining, he and I were both satisfied that the rifle was "sighted in."
 For most of my life afterward, I evaluated rifles and ammo based on three-shot samples.
 Why wouldn't I?
 Countless game have been harvested with rifles sighted in based on three-shot samples.
 It is simple, cheap, and, more importantly, it was good enough!

 ## Then the Internet...